 Please bring a credit card or something smaller than a $20 bill if you can.
 Also, I need pots, big pots like 1-gallon to 15-gallon sizes.
 I will recycle them for you.
 Please don’t throw them out.

-STAY AT THE SWEET TOMATO TEST GARDEN
+SWEET TOMATO TEST GARDEN

-It is now possible to stay at The Sweet Tomato Test Garden as a guest in either my Guesthouse or my large Efficiency Apartment (Mother-in-Law quarters).
-Both have a private entrance and keypad door lock so you can come and go without disturbing me.
+It is now possible to stay at The Sweet Tomato Test Garden as a guest in either my Guest House or my large Guest Studio ).
+Both have a private exterior entrance and keypad door lock so you can come and go without disturbing me.
 Both have a private bathroom, microwave, fridge, queen size bed with fabulous mattresses and I can bring in a twin bed for a 3rd adult or your child.
 Think of The Sweet Tomato Test Garden as a place to stay instead of an expensive hotel on your next visit to Las Vegas.

 Please don’t forget to start a few veggie seeds weekly for your garden.
 Remember that the Transplanting Guide in the back of my book is talking about when to transplant veggie plants outside and not starting the seeds; the seeds are started 6-8 weeks before transplanting and are started indoors and grown under grow lights.
 You can do this.
 Children do it, it’s not difficult.

-Summer hours for The Sweet Tomato Test Garden – Open Mon. – Sat.
+Spring hours for The Sweet Tomato Test Garden – Open Mon. – Sat.
 10 to 5.
 Other hours by appointment.
 Please call first – sometimes I go to the post office.